yuliatikhonova/Y.A.MAKER/README.md

   Deployed Link: (must be heroku link)

 ### Routes
   The screenshot below shows the routes for the application.
 The routes that involve a login are for the modal so the owner of the website has easy access to edit the gallery page.

 ![](https://github.com/yuliatikhonova/Y.A.MAKER/blob/readme/client/public/readme-imgs/Routes.png)

 ### Cloudinary
+  The function  shown below uses cloudinary for image uploads.

 ![](https://github.com/yuliatikhonova/Y.A.MAKER/blob/readme/client/public/readme-imgs/cloudinary.png)